Kelly Lim Harris

 Where it all began...

 Growing up in New Zealand, I often felt caught between my parents' worlds - East and West, privileged and underprivileged, belonging everywhere and nowhere.
-Though my home was filled with love, I struggled with an aching loneliness at my prestigious schools.

 02